-2.1.5.1 Burning techniques and attributes, and means of improvement in the SADC region reduction of the POPs associated with its combustion.
+2.1.5.1 Burning techniques and attributes, and means of improvement in the SADC region boilers/furnaces; the heat released is used for production processes such as sugar, palm oil, and thereby substitute for fossil fuels and reduce climate impact.
+Hightech boilers ensure the optimal combustion of biomass and reduction of the POPs associated with its combustion.
 Biomass furnaces are equipped with grates where biomass is loaded and ignited.
 The heat produced is transferred to the boiler section, where water is transformed into steam, which is used for the production process.
-Boilers are equipped with exhaust gas filters to collect ash and non-combusted particles before the stack.
+Boilers are equipped with exhaust gas filters to collect ash and noncombusted particles before the stack.

 Biomass can be burned in several ways.
-The best techniques are those that use the biomass as fuel for boilers/furnaces; the heat released is used for production processes such as sugar, palm oil, and thereby substitute for fossil fuels and reduce climate impact.
-High-tech boilers ensure the optimal combustion of biomass and
+The best techniques are those that use the biomass as fuel for produce palm oil

-Other techniques include small stoves and fireplaces for cooking which are less efficient and release more pollutants.
+Other techniques include small stoves and fireplaces for cooking which are less Figure 9++ Combustion of biomass to efficient and release more pollutants.